 Your immune system defends you against viruses, as well as bacteria, environmental toxins, and pollution.
-With COVID-19 declared a global pandemic by the World Health Organisation on March 11, it’s more important than ever to look after your immunity.
-Below our Resident Nutritionist, Steph Lowe, provides her best seven practical tips for supporting healthy immune function to help you decrease your susceptibility to illness and thrive.
+It’s more important than ever to look after your immunity.
+Below our Resident Nutritionist, provides her best seven practical tips for supporting healthy immune function to help you decrease your susceptibility to illness and thrive.
 Take care and share.

 - Eat a whole food diet rich in vitamin C from berries, citrus fruits and vegetables, including kale and capsicum.
 Vitamin C helps to support the production, health and function of immune cells and strengthens your skin and mucosa (your frontlines in your fight against infections).